Samkth123/KTH-md/CC.md

 ![[Screenshot 2024-09-27 at 10.29.45.png]]

-If forget something, like here the redistribution bucket of putting back bikes at where they were.
+If forget something, like here the redistribution bucket of putting back bikes at where they were, its no problem as you can just go back and mention it

-##
+###### FRAMEWORK FOR PRODUCT BRAINSTORMING ^^
+If its not being used - is it providing enough value (MECE down to actual value and perception of product)?
+If it is providing value, how much hassle is it to use it?

+### How to be MECE in brainstorming

+Algebraic structures
+- simply break down into revenues and costs = profits

+Process structures
+- process with a beginning, middle and end
+	- ex coffe capsule market sahre  can be seen as hourney customer goes through tochoose your capsules in the store.

+Conceptual frameworks (qualitative frameworks)
+- 3C's - Custom